cavonac/cavonac/README.md

 ### Hi there 👋
+Welcome to my GitHub profile's README

+# Introduction
-Christopher is a seasoned professional with over a decade of experience in software product development, specializing in quality assurance and solution creation.
+I am a seasoned professional with over a decade of experience in software product development, specializing in quality assurance and solution creation.
 With a passion for innovation, he actively explores the realms of AI, Azure Development, and team leadership.
-Christopher's journey is marked by a diverse skill set, ranging from his proficiency in operating systems like MS-DOS and various Windows versions to his adeptness in managing networking setups, including LANs, WiFi, and secure gateways.
+My journey is marked by a diverse skill set, ranging from his proficiency in operating systems like MS-DOS and various Windows versions to his adeptness in managing networking setups, including LANs, WiFi, and secure gateways.

+# Accomplishments
-Here are some of his accomplishments as a software developer (SDE) or software developer in test (SDET) at Microsoft and beyond:
+Here are some of my accomplishments as a software developer (SDE) or software developer in test (SDET) at Microsoft and beyond:
 - Developed and deployed scalable solutions on Azure
 - Led cross-functional teams to deliver high-impact projects on time and within budget.
 - Spearheaded AI integration initiatives, resulting in an increase in automation.